WanjiruMarionne/python-p4-working-with-apis-v2/README.md

 print(json.dumps(results_json, indent=1))
 ```

-Now, run the program with `python lib/open_library_api.py` in your terminal.
+Now, run the program with `python3 lib/open_library_api.py` in your terminal.
 You
 should see something like this:

 ```json